This page contains affiliate links. Please read our disclosure for more info.

 It’s colourful, surreal, and surprising.

-Be prepared to walk around barefoot and wear shorts or trousers you can roll up as the water is knee-deep in parts.
+At TeamLab Planets, you must be prepared to walk around barefoot, and it’s best to wear shorts or trousers you can roll up as the water is knee-deep in parts.
 Some floors are mirrored, so skirts aren’t ideal.
 You can borrow shorts if necessary.
 Lockers are available for your shoes.

-Details: Entrance is 3200 yen ($24) and it’s important to book in advance (ideally 1-2 months) as it often sells out.
-Buy TeamLab Planet tickets here.
+Details: Entrance is 3800 yen ($26) and it’s important to book in advance (ideally 1-2 months to get your preferred time slot) as it often sells out.
+Buy TeamLab Planets tickets here.

 TeamLab Planets is open from 9 am – 9 pm most days (with occasional closing days).
-It gets very busy so avoid weekends and public holidays and arrive early.
+It gets very busy so avoid weekends and public holidays and book the first slot if you can.

 5) Ghibli Museum